Harvard-CS145/final_project/LoadBalancing.md

 `git clone --recurse-submodules <your repository>`

 In this project, we will implement a software load balancer using [scapy](https://scapy.readthedocs.io/en/latest/), a packet parsing package in python.
-To install scapy, run `pip install scapy` in the terminal.
+If scapy is not already available on your VM, run `pip install scapy` in the terminal.

 ## High-level sketch of the implementation.
 As usual, we will use the k=4 fattree topology.
 We set `h1` and `h2` as load balancers, `h3-h12` as clients, and `h13-h16` as servers.
 We use 20.0.0.1 as our VIP.